Aliases for VCP Gene

 GeneCards Summary for VCP Gene

 VCP (Valosin Containing Protein) is a Protein Coding gene.
-Diseases associated with VCP include amyotrophic lateral sclerosis 14, with or without frontotemporal dementia and inclusion body myopathy with paget disease of bone and frontotemporal dementia 1.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with VCP include amyotrophic lateral sclerosis 14, with or without frontotemporal dementia and inclusion body myopathy with early-onset paget disease and frontotemporal dementia 1.
+Among its related pathways are Signaling by GPCR and Cellular response to heat stress.
 GO annotations related to this gene include poly(A) RNA binding and receptor binding.
 An important paralog of this gene is SPATA5L1.

 UniProtKB/Swiss-Prot Summary for VCP Gene